libsdl-org/SDL_mixer/README.txt

 and SDL_mixer directories to your "Header Search Paths" setting, then add the libSDL2.a and libSDL2_mixer.a to your "Link Binary with Libraries" setting.

-This library is under the zlib license, see the file "COPYING.txt" for details.
+This library is under the zlib license, see the file "LICENSE.txt" for details.